 Find these Mint Tiles at The Winchester Tile Company.

-If you've opted for a bold or bright kitchen paint idea, consider breaking it up with the addition of simple, white metro tiles.
+If you've opted for a bold or bright kitchen paint, consider breaking it up with the addition of simple, white metro tiles.

 We love these Vintage White Brick Tiles from Original Style paired with mint green walls and dark wood furnishings.